-On a recent episode of the Dear Hank and John podcast (in which two brothers give “dubious advice”– I recommend it!) a listener sent in a question asking why human infants were so useless.
+On a recent episode of the Dear Hank and John podcast (in which two brothers give “dubious advice”) a listener sent in a question asking why human infants were so useless.
 And even though both Hank and John have children of their own, they didn’t really know what the answer was so they gave it their best shot, (paraphrasing here) because of bipedalism, womens’ hips are too narrow and the baby needs to come out prematurely otherwise they won’t fit.

 In other words: the Obstetrical Dilemma.

 If you’ve read the earlier parts (part 1, part 2) in this series debunking the Obstetrical Dilemma, you can imagine my violent eye-rolling.
 So, why are newborn humans useless if not due to the Obstetrical Dilemma?

 In the myth of the Obstetrical Dilemma, female humans, with a choice between bipedalism or easy childbirth ended up with the worst of both worlds: they are inefficient walkers and nearly incapable of childbirth without lots of assistance and, even then, they have to give birth to developmentally premature babies so the head will fit.
 IF ONLY, the story goes, women had wider pelvises our offspring could spend more time in the womb and come out better developed.
 It was and is a sexist hypothesis (check out part one for an overview).